ChitraChaudhari/DL-Generating-TV-Script-RNN/README.md

 ## Introduction

 This repository contains the project, where you can generate your own Seinfeld TV scripts using RNNs.
 I used a Seinfeld dataset of scripts from 9 seasons.
 The Neural Network build will generate a new, "fake" TV script.

+## Steps involved

+- Creating Lookup table
+- Batching the data
+- Building the Network
+- Setting hyperparameters
+- Training the model
+- Generating Text

-Here's the sample output generated
+## Here's the sample output generated

 '''
 jerry: if its their annual terrorist luncheon.